 I acknowledge the Traditional Owners of the land on which we are meeting.
 I pay my respects to their Elders, past and present, and the Aboriginal Elders of other communities who may be here today.

 3 RECORDING OF MEETING

-In accordance with Moorabool Shire Council's Governance Rules, the Council will be recording this meeting.
-The following organisations have also been granted permission to make an audio recording:
+In accordance with Moorabool Shire Council's Governance Rules, the meeting is livestreamed.